aboyoun/BiocDuckDB/README.md

 data structures, such as `SummarizedExperiment` and `MultiAssayExperiment`.
 It introduces specialized classes to efficiently manage large datasets:

-- `DuckDBMatrix`: Optimizes assay data storage and retrieval.
+- `DuckDBMatrix` and `DuckDBTransposedDataFrame`: Store assay data in sparse and dense formats respectively.
 - `DuckDBGRanges` and `DuckDBGRangesList`: Facilitate handling of genomic ranges.
 - `DuckDBDataFrame`: Manages row and column metadata seamlessly.